Instead of referring to a case or journal article by its full details, lawyers use abbreviations and legal citations:

 Always use the neutral citation and the first law report citation listed - the law reports are cited by most authoritative first!

-Watch this video from the Incorporated Council of Law Reporting, the authorised publisher of the official series of The Law Reports:
+Watch the video from the Incorporated Council of Law Reporting, the authorised publisher of the official series of The Law Reports to see how important they are to the legal profession: A Tale of Two Citations

 You can check legal abbreivations in the Law Library using Raistrick's Index to Legal Citations or online via: